Olive305/Projektarbeit/README.md

 ## Partially Broken Features

-- Calculation of the generalization metric of the graph seems to be accurate but needs rechecking.
-Further reading into the calculation of this metric is required to fix this.
 - Special case when positioning the predicted nodes: When there is a node directly below the found gap, the gap is displaced on the y-coordinate lower for some reason.
 - There is an issue when deleting nodes; they will not be added again correctly (only in manual probability, not in auto probability).